rick12000/vocalance/README.md

 Vocalance offers hands free control of your computer, enabling you to switch tabs, move on screen, dictate anywhere and much more!

-## 🚀 Getting Started
+## 🚀 Website

-To download Vocalance and find out more about what it can do, refer to the [official website](https://vocalance.com):
+To find out more about what Vocalance can do, including detailed instructions and guides, refer to the [official website](https://vocalance.com):

 <div style="width:100%; display:flex; justify-content:center;">
   <img src="vocalance/app/assets/repo/website_prompt.png" alt="Vocalance Logo" style="width:100%; max-width:1000px; height:auto;"/>
 </div>

-## 💻 Build from Source
+## 💻 Installation

-If you prefer to run Vocalance directly from the source code in this repository, rather than running it as an executable, follow the instructions below.
+Vocalance can be set up entirely from the source code in this repository.
+To do so, follow the instructions below:

-### Installation Steps
+### Steps

 1. **Clone the repository:**
    ```bash